Moizdev-ops/mango/README.md

 /mango addkitgui <kit> <mode> [slot] - Add kit to GUI configuration /mango setspawn                  - Set server spawn location
 \`\`\`

+## 🏟️ Arena Duplication System

+MangoParty features a powerful arena duplication system that allows for concurrent matches using the same arena design:

+1. **How It Works**:
+   - When all existing arenas are in use, the system automatically creates a new instance
+   - The original arena's schematic is copied to a new location with proper offsets
+   - All coordinates (spawn points, corners, center) are recalculated relative to the new center
+   - The allowed kits configuration is preserved in the new instance

+2. **Offset Configuration**:
+   - Default X-axis offset: 200 blocks (configurable)
+   - Default Z-axis offset: 0 blocks (configurable)
+   - Each instance is numbered sequentially (e.g., arena1_instance1, arena1_instance2)

+3. **Benefits**:
+   - Unlimited concurrent matches using the same arena design
+   - No need to manually create multiple copies of the same arena
+   - Efficient use of server resources
+   - Automatic cleanup when matches end

 ## 🔧 Installation